 The office is responsible for determining policies concerning student life, discipline, and extracurricular activities.
 It is also in charge of registering and overseeing all undergraduate organizations.
-The Dean’s Office supervises the deans of the twelve colleges and works in close collaboration with the heads of the colleges.
+The Dean’s Office supervises the deans of the fourteen colleges and works in close collaboration with the heads of the colleges.

 Pericles Lewis, Douglas Tracy Smith Professor of Comparative Literature and Professor of English at Yale University, serves as Dean of Yale College.
 In partnership with other university leaders and faculty members, he is responsible for guiding the curriculum, intellectual life, residential experience, and student affairs of the Yale College community.
 His goal is to ensure that Yale offers the world’s best undergraduate education.

 Lewis earned his B.A. with first-class honors in English literature from McGill University in 1990 and his Ph.D. in comparative literature from Stanford University in 1997.
 After a postdoctoral fellowship at the University of California, Berkeley, he joined the Yale faculty in 1998 as assistant professor in the Comparative Literature and English departments, rising to the rank of full professor in 2007.